NBISweden/workshop-reproducible-research/pages/quarto/quarto-4-document-options.md

 parameter at run-time using the `-P <param>:<value>` (or `--execute-param`) flag.

+Notice that this won't work if you want to use a parameter to control *e.g.* a chunk option like `layout-ncol`.
+For this we need to use an in-line code
+expression: `#| layout-ncol: !expr params$ncols`.

+ * Add a parameter for the `layout-ncol` chunk option and render to make sure it works.

 If you're using the Jupyter engine you can instead specify parameters by designating a single cell as a *parameter cell*, like so: